 Lack Of Experience Leading To Mistakes

 Real estate agents are professionals when it comes to navigating a real estate transaction and knowing how to smooth over potential roadblocks that pop up during the buying and selling process.

 As an amateur, you won’t have that same level of knowledge, which opens you up to making mistakes that could potentially cost you money or delay the closing process.
 Whether you’re at the negotiation table or preparing paperwork for closing, sometimes it pays to have a professional in your corner.

 Spending Excessive Time And Money On Listing

-When you choose to do a FSBO sale, you’ll need to work hard to actively market it if you want home shoppers to know its on the market.
+When you choose to sell your home FSBO, you’ll need to work hard to actively market it if you want home buyers to know it's on the market.
 This may mean maintaining online listings across multiple sites, paying for classified advertisements, distributing fliers and setting up and hosting open houses or showings.

 This is time-consuming and stressful work, and you should be certain you’re up for the challenge before listing your home as FSBO.

 Professional agents know that similar homes in an area tend to sell for similar prices, which is why they use comparative market analyses (CMAs) to help their sellers price their homes.

 CMAs are reports that estimate a home’s current market value by looking at the sale price of recently sold homes in the same neighborhood that are similar in square footage, age, condition and number of bedrooms and bathrooms to the home being evaluated.
 These homes are called “comps” in the real estate world.